ajthomson/ChessPhoneNumbers/README.md

 ## Improvements/Enhancements

+For up to 10 digits, it is reasonably performant, taking just over 2 seconds to get the total (MacBook Pro).
+As the number of digits increases the amount of 'tree walking' increases considerably, so 11 digits takes about 12 seconds, and so on.
+For a larger number of digits the approach would not necessarily be appropriate.

 If I had spent more time I would consider:

 * increasing the number of unit tests, to cover other pieces and the total generated for other pieces.
 I quickly did a test for each piece that exercises the factory and ensures that they return some content.
 Having said that, a test in the main class exercises most of the methods to achive good coverage.
 * use a command line argument library like getOpt for extracting command line options more safely.
 * optionally print out the numbers generated to allow manual verification of the numbers generated (although with a large number of digits it becomes unmanageable)
 * investigate other approaches, I have a feeling it might be possible to solve this without recursion.

+^^^ I started to look at an alternative approach that didn't use recursion, but simply kept track of the number of times a number appeared as it went through each set of candidate moves (as the only thing that is important is the final count of each number when we reach the penultimate level and we can calculate the total from summing the frequency of each number multiplied by the number of children it has), but the code became quite unreadable and complicated to follow, and it didn't give the same number as the recursive approach as the number of digits went up, so more work was required.